 If we just add this new feature, people will buy our product!

 Let’s try this other audience; they might be more likely to buy!

 If either of these sound familiar to you, then it’s worth having a hard conversation with yourself and your team.

 The easiest way to approach this is by looking at the data.
 Map out the whole customer journey and then match each action to an event and measure it.
 This will enable you to understand areas where your customers may be struggling to either use your product or understand the value that you are trying to deliver to them.
-(I’ll be releasing a future article on how to get started with tracking and measuring in early 2021.
-So be on the lookout.)

 “Behind every beautiful thing, there’s some kind of pain.”
 While Bob Dylan most certainly wasn’t referring to a company during their journey on discovering product-market fit, it’s still a fitting quote to show how a customer’s pain should be the key thing driving founders to create something beautiful.